MurtazaKhannn/gpufe/README.md

 1. Create .env files for frontend/backend (see .env.example).
 2. Add AceCloud API key and Gemini API key (if using AI).

+## Run with Docker:
+docker-compose up --build

+Access the app at http://localhost:3000.